pcingola/pygnome/docs_src/user-guide/advanced-usage.md

 msi_store = GenomicFeatureStore(store_type=StoreType.MSI)
 ```

-### Memory Optimization
+### Memory and Performance Optimization

-When working with large genomes, use these techniques to reduce memory usage:
+When working with large genomes, use these techniques to optimize performance:

 #### 1. Use the Context Manager Pattern